wirjo/web3-get-started/README.md

 * **[Workshop: Web3 Development on BNB Smart Chain (BSC)](https://catalog.workshops.aws/web3dev-bsc)** - A hands-on step-by-step workshop that will give you the practical and technical foundations to start your Web3 development journey on BNB Smart Chain.
 BNB Smart Chain is a blockchain network built by Binance that allows for faster and cheaper transactions than the Ethereum network.

+* **[Workshop: Web3 Development on Fantom](https://catalog.workshops.aws/web3dev-fantom)** - A hands-on step-by-step workshop that will give you the practical and technical foundations to start your Web3 development journey on Fantom.
+You will begin with learning how to create and interact with your wallet.
+Then, you will learn how to use several tools and concepts to create a Web3 fantasy game.

 ## Web3 Security: dapp Authentication

 * **[dApp authentication with Amazon Cognito and Web3 proxy with Amazon API Gateway](https://aws.amazon.com/blogs/architecture/dapp-authentication-with-amazon-cognito-and-web3-proxy-with-amazon-api-gateway/)**